epernia/sAPI/README.md

 ## Documentation

-**Note:** Always use the [released versions](../../releases) because these are tested all examples and the API documentation is consistent.
+**NOTE: Always use the [released versions](../../releases) because these are tested all examples and the API documentation is consistent.
+The master branch may contain inconsistencies because this library is currently under development.**

 ### Included modules